 You can also visit the Non-GMO Project to find lists of brand name products that have eliminated GM ingredients.

 Why Your Food Choices Matter: A Guide to Local and Ecologically Grown Food - Ontario and BC versions.Click here to view this great brochure!
 Order copies of this colouful brochure, includes the basics about local, organic, ecological as well as information about what genetically engineered crops and foods are on the market.
-Click here for more information and references.
+Contact us to order copies

 Click here to sign up to the CBAN News and Action Listserve - receive the latest information and action alerts - low traffic list to keep you informed.